The Books of Magic: Orientation Day, Chapter 1: Not a Magic Academy

 “I’m coming!” said another boy, this one with dark hair and a slight British accent.
 Timothy Hunter had stopped to wipe off his glasses, still trying to wrap his head around the whole idea.
 When that peculiar blind man named Mister E had suggested that Tim might thrive in a school like Grimoire Academy, the boy wasn’t sure what to expect.
 The place was vastly different from any other educational institute he had experienced.

 “Tim, hurry up!”
 Rick called out.
 “We don’t want to miss the opening.
-The headmaster will give us demerits if we’re tardy.”
+The Headmaster will give us demerits if we’re tardy.”

 “Right,” Tim said.
 He slid on his spectacles and hurried up the walk.
 The two boys slipped in the back door of the auditorium just before it was shut.